LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/introduction.rst

 .. index:: ! polymorphism

-The third pillar of Object-oriented programming that we’ll explore is polymorphism.
+The third pillar of object-oriented programming that we’ll explore is polymorphism.

 Polymorphism